 See the program on our calendar.

 Pr.
 Lydia Coudroy de Lille is a geographer teaching Lumière-Lyon 2 University, a member of the CNRS research group “Environnement Ville Société”.
 After studying history and geography at Ecole Normale Supérieure in Paris, she wrote her PhD dissertation at Saint-Etienne University then started to work at the Lyon 2 University in 1995 as a researcher and assistant professor.
 Since 2012, she’s a member of CNRS Network Research Group “Connaissance de l’Europe médiane”, and to the CNRS International Network Research “Espace et réseaux urbains”.
 She also belongs to the German-French research network Saisir l’Europe/Europa als Herausforderung.
 In 2015-16, she leads a research program on cooperatives and territorial development with the University of Zagreb.

-Her research deal with urban territories in Central Europe, challenged for the past quarter of century by post-socialist structural transformations, the EU integration and globalization.
+Her research deals with urban territories in Central Europe, challenged for the past quarter of a century by post-socialist structural transformations, the EU integration and globalization.
 She questions the impacts of such factors on the dynamics of cities in a comparative approach, with a special interest for Poland.
-Questions pertaining to housing is at the core of such works, with special focus on historical factors behind the difficult rebuilding of a cooperative sector in Poland, and on the relationships between metropolization and real estate development.
+Questions pertaining to housing are at the core of such works, with a special focus on historical factors behind the difficult rebuilding of a cooperative sector in Poland, and on the relationships between metropolization and real estate development.
 She also scrutinizes the action of the EU as the matrix of such urban transformations in Poland (policy of fighting against poverty, metropolitan strategies and territories, territorial reforms, urban renewal, Special Economic Zones).
-Such research questions past, present and future stakes for Europe from its central and Eastern parts.
+The research questions the past, present and future stakes of Europe from its central and eastern parts.

 Find out more.